A long-running ICSID case for Romania reached an end

 - No. of lawyers sitting as arbitrator:

 Even before he created an arbitration group within his law firm, Ion Nestor had a strong personal feeling for the power of arbitration in society – even a Communist-era one.
-Ion’s father had helped establish the country’s first institutional arbitration body – known as the 1953 committee – which was attached to the Romanian Chamber of Commerce.
+His father had helped establish the country’s first institutional arbitration body – the 1953 committee – which was attached to the Romanian Chamber of Commerce.

-In 1989, when Romania changed its political system, foreign investment became essential – even as the country struggled to implement the rule of law and free market principles.
-Arbitration became an essential economic tool during that period and, as a result, Romanian businesses and firms that grew up then – such as Nestor Nestor – are well-versed in it.
+Following the 1989 revolution, foreign investment became essential – even as the country struggled to implement free market principles.
+Arbitration became an important economic tool during that period and, as a result, Romanian firms that grew up then – such as Nestor Nestor – are well versed in it.

-Ciobanu works closely with partner Sorina Cretu, who joined the firm as a lateral hire from rival Stoica & Asociatii.
-The firm made its debut in the GAR 100 last year.
+Ciobanu works closely with partner Sorina Olaru (neé Cretu), who joined the firm as a lateral hire from rival Stoica & Asociatii.
+Olaru was recently promoted to equity partner along with Simona Neagu and Emil Bivolaru.

 Who uses it?

-Other clients have included energy producer Electrocentrale Bucures¸ti, investment fund Bluehouse Capital, Dutch consultancy Vapro, and US construction group Bechtel.
+Other clients have included energy producer Electrocentrale Bucharest, investment fund Bluehouse Capital, Dutch consultancy Vapro and US construction group Bechtel.

 In 2008, Sorina Cretu successfully defended British engineering group JacobsGibb against a claim about motorway repairs started by a Romanian state entity.